vlitepay/vLitePay/README.md

 ---

 ## Disclaimer
 vLitePay is a technology platform, not a bank.
-Identity checks and address screening may apply. in all fiat-touching flows.
+Identity checks and address screening may apply on fiat-touching flows (P2P and merchant offers).